veebch/Bip39-Dice/README.md

 `python3 24thword.py`

 You will be given a list of 8 valid 24th words.
-Pick one (eg by rolling 3 dice using and using the method above to get a number between 1 and 8), write your chosen word with the other 23.
+Pick one of the 8 words (eg by rolling 3 dice using and using the method above to get a number between 1 and 8 (1+1+2+4)), write your chosen word with the other 23.
 This is a valid wallet seed, and you can use it with [Electrum](http://electrum.org) or some other wallet application.

 If you don't have an airgapped (permanently offline) machine, you could use [seedsigner](https://github.com/SeedSigner/seedsigner).